JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/float_to_integer.rst

 Description
 -----------
-This node convert floats into integers using one of 3 algorithms.
+This node converts floats into integers using one of 3 algorithms.
 (See advanced node settings)

 .. image:: images/to_integer_node.png
    :width: 160pt